 (Do not exaggerate, nor minimize your complaints.)

 13. Call your insurance company.
 Call your insurance company or agent about the accident even if the other driver was at fault.
 Do not, however give them any recorded statements or written statements until after you have consulted with an attorney first and gotten his or her approval.
 Call your insurance agent as soon as possible after an accident, because your insurance company may have grounds to deny coverage if you fail to give prompt notice of the accident.
 Follow up the phone call with a written notice and save a copy for your files.
 The written notice should contain information about the date, time and place of the accident, with names and addresses of the other drivers, injured persons, passengers, and witnesses.
-Give your insurance agent and give them whatever information they need regarding the accident.
+Give your insurance agent and give them whatever information they need regarding the accident so they can complete the FR 10 form.
 This is especially important if the other driver does not have insurance, or if you are hit by a hit-and-run driver who flees the accident scene.
 You are required in some states to notify the police department within twenty-four hours of a hit-and-run accident in order to later make an uninsured motorist claim.
 In addition, you are responsible for filing a DMV accident report (SR13 Form) within ten days of an accident (even if you are not at fault), if the accident causes property damage over $500 or any injury or death.(varies by state) Ask your insurance company to file the SR13 on your behalf, and if they cannot do so, you need to go to the DMV department and fill out and file the SR13 form yourself. (mail in to the state or city) If you were at fault, your liability insurance should pay for any injuries or property damages.
 If the other driver is at fault but does not have insurance, your insurance may pay for damage to your car (collision coverage), your medical expenses (medical payment coverage) and even for your pain and suffering (if you have uninsured motorist).
 Find out if you have an Uninsured Motorist claim.
 If you were on the job you may have a workers compensation claim and a claim against the at fault party.

 Your insurance company will open a file and assist with repair or replacement of your car.
 They can be of great assistance even if the other driver’s insurance company will be paying for the damage.
 You may receive a letter or telephone call from the insurance carrier advising you that you should not contact an attorney, that you should deal directly with them, that they will be fair.
 BEWARE OF THIS.
 They will not be fair.
 They are trying to reduce the amount of money to which you are entitled.